tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   ```
   Note, that mounting the ISO as Read-only won't work as the installer
   wants the *initrd* image to be writeable.

+- On successful install of the OS, the *linux-kvm-tools* package should
+  be installed.
+Also note that *openssh-server* is typically not installed
+  by default.

 ### Local-only VMs